jvicu2001/r4-RL/README.md

 - Mouse scrool wheel: Zoom in/out.
 - Z: Chase car.
 - X: Rotate camera with car while chasing.
-- C: Toggle distance rays (Buggy)
+- C: Toggle distance rays (Currently unavailable)
+- V: Toggle between polygon track drawing or line/debug drawing mode.

 ### Sector-based asset extractor
-On PCSX-Redux, there will be a menu called "Save R4.BIN Files by Sector".
+On PCSX-Redux, there will be a menu called "Save R4.BIN Files".
 In the Size in sectors field you have to enter the `sectors` number given by the "CdRead Invoked" print in console, and in the Initial sector field you have to enter the `final_sector` number given by the  first "CdPosToInt Invoked" print after the "CdRead" one.
 You can enter a custom filename.

 The saved file will be named `{initial_sector}-{final_sector}_{filename}.dmp` in the `extracted/` folder.